jesusdanes/my-AI-project/README.md

 ## Summary

-AI Helper (in Health Diagnostics)
+AI Helper (in Health Diagnostics).
 AI Helper in Health Diagnostics, an innovative AI tool with a sophisticated platform to assist doctors in early diagnosis of various diseases based on the symptoms presented and refer them to concern specialist while taking into account that it may not be an exact disease, as different scenarios often complicate making dependable medical conclusions within everyday clinical practice area.
 This awesome IA will serve as supportive tools (i.e., the doctor's right hand) to help identify, diagnose and classify diseases better through of a system intended for it.
 To do so, it becomes a data wiz and uses an advanced algorithm to examine scans, images of diseased lungs or any other patient-related information etc. This is not to mention the patient benefit of a quicker, more accurate diagnosis for better treatment and general health.